MayaChemTools

 OPTIONS

 Database driver name.
-Possible values: mysql or Oracle.
+Possible values: mysql, Oracle, Postgres or Pg.
 Default: MySQL or value of environment variable DBI_DRIVER.
-This script has only been tested with MySQL and Oracle drivers.
+This script has only been tested with MySQL, Oracle and PostgreSQL drivers.

 --dbhost hostname